All Episodes

 I agree.

-Tell people remind people of what your experience was because your position for almost what eight years or seven years, I believe, if I remember correctly, was right outside the Oval Office, and you saw everybody going in when Bill Clinton was president.
+Tell people, remind people of what your experience was because your position for almost, what, eight years or seven years, I believe, if I remember correctly, was right outside the Oval Office, and you saw everybody going in when Bill Clinton was president.

 And you're right, it is a pattern of behavior.

-And when they came to Washington, they b basically brought that roadshow with them and they proved it.
+And when they came to Washington, they basically brought that roadshow with them and they proved it.

-From one scandal to the next, the way they they treated people, you know, they used to use this term at the White House when they first got there.
+From one scandal to the next, the way they treated people, you know, they used to use this term at the White House when they first got there.

 The Secret Service needed to be more user-friendly, which meant do what we say.

-You know, we had all these rules about who could enter and background checks, and they wanted to waive them because they didn't want anybody to know who they were bringing in.
+And they wanted to waive them because they didn't want anybody to know who they were bringing in.

 I mean, their friend can't even commit suicide without it turning into a damn scandal.

-Here's what I here's what I know for sure.
+Well, here's what I know for sure.

-Poor Mr. Foster had w was sick.
+Poor Mr. Foster was sick.

 That was clear.

-And Hillary Clinton insisted on bringing him to Washington, D.C.
 And then every time there was another scandal that involved her that made her look bad, she berated him.

-And she berated them in public, she berated them in front of me once and in front of other people.
+She berated them in front of me once and in front of other people.

 What would you do?